University of Santo Tomas Faculty of Pharmacy

 The University of Santo Tomas Faculty of Pharmacy is the pharmaceutical school of the University of Santo Tomas, the oldest and the largest Catholic university in Manila, Philippines.

 Established in 1871, the faculty is the first school of pharmacy in the Philippines.
-It consistently tops the philippine licensure examinations for pharmacy and medical technology.
+It consistently tops the Philippine licensure examinations for Pharmacy and Medical Technology.

 History

-The Facultad de Medicina y Farmacia or the Faculty of Medicine and Pharmacy was founded in May 28, 1871 by virtue of the modification of the Moret decree.
+The Facultad de Medicina y Farmacia or the Faculty of Medicine and Pharmacy was founded on May 28, 1871 by virtue of the modification of the Moret decree.
 The 6-year pharmacy program was offered.
 Don Leon Ma.
 Guerrero is considered to be the first graduate of the faculty.
 In 1901, when the American administration took over, the pharmacy curriculum was revised to four years.
 Also in the same year, the faculty was separated from the Faculty of Medicine and Surgery.
 Throughout the years, changes were made in the length of the program, from three years to five years.
 In 1984, the curriculum was set to four years.

 In 1924, the faculty was the first college of the university to admit female students.

-During the deanship of Fr.
-Lorenzo Rodriguez, O.P., two new programs were offered and the university botanical garden was reestablished.
+During the deanship of Dominican priest Lorenzo Rodriguez, two new programs were offered and the university botanical garden was reestablished.
 In 1958, medical technology was first offered in the faculty as an elective course.
 In 1959, A 3-year program in medical technology was approved.
-The following year, the fourth year internship was given permission.
+The following year, the fourth-year internship was given permission.
 In June 14, 1961, medical technology was recognized as a degree-level program.
 In 1962, the 5-year program of biochemistry was established.
 Forty-two students graduated in the program in 1967.
 In 1985, it was reduced to four years.
-The university was first to offer all the three programs.
+The university was the first to offer all three programs.

 A program in botany was offered in the faculty in 1986.
 However, it was discontinued in 2004 because of its limited enrolees.

 The Commission on Higher Education identifies the pharmacy and medical technology programs as Centers of Excellence.